lcpereira/lcpereira/README.md

 As a front-end developer and a brief stint in the Quality Assurance area, I like to program focusing on code and system quality.
 I also venture to make some guesses in the design and usability of what I deliver.

-- 🔭 I’m currently working on [Vizi](https://vizibr.com/) as Frontend Software Engineer.
+- 🔭 I’m currently working on [Zé Express (Ambev)](https://ze.express) as Tech Lead.
-- :iphone: I’m currently learning React Native
+- 🚧 I’m currently learning how to be a good tech lead
 - 🌱 I’m currently learning English

 <br>